acailic/acailic.github.io/_notes/oca-chapter-4.md

 	TODO: Review topics.
 	3. Remember the one method in the interface called test()?
 It takes any one reference type parameter and returns a boolean.

+ 17. StringBuilder:
+ append() changes by reference value of string.